Small changes can yield big results, and the fastest way to achieve them is through A/B testing.

 A well-defined goal guides the entire process and helps avoid wasting time on irrelevant variables.

 Not everything needs to be tested at once.
-Focus on the aspects that have the most significant impact on performance.
-Recommended elements include:
+Focus on elements with the biggest impact:

 - Thumbnails;